andyzeng/3dmatch-toolbox/README.md

 See folder `3dmatch-toolbox/evaluation/model-fitting-apc`

-Includes code and pre-trained models to evaluate 3DMatch for model fitting on the Shelf & Tote dataset.
+Includes code and pre-trained models to evaluate 3DMatch for model fitting on the [Shelf & Tote dataset](http://www.cs.princeton.edu/~andyz/apc2016).
+You can download our pre-computed data (TDF voxel grid volumes for objects and scans, surface keypoints, descriptors, and pose predictions) [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/apc-intermediate-data.zip).
 For an evaluation example, run Matlab script `getError.m`

 ### Mesh Correspondence in Shape2Pose